Our statement of purpose

 care plan as directed by the placing local authority.

-• To ensure that when matching placements, consideration is given to the gender,
+• When matching foster placements, consideration is given to the gender, religion,

-religion, ethnicity and disability of young people prior to any placement being made
+ethnicity and disability of young people prior to any placement being made with GLF

 • To respect and promote the racial, religious, cultural and linguistic backgrounds of